xwipeoutx/xwipeoutx.github.io/_posts/2020-08-08-webxr-the-gamechanger.md

 ## Async by default

-Loading an asset over HTTP?
+Loading an asset over HTTPS?
 Guess what, it's asynchronous.
 You can't avoid it.

 Game engines generally do avoid it.
 You have one workflow for embedded content (drag the model into the scene), and one workflow for async content (cry and Google it yet again).

+Why is this a good thing?
+Well, it's async by default - so you won't fall into that trap of "Oh wait, I want that asset to be externally, I have to rejig my whole scene".
+You're already async.

 ## Summing up